 A woman pursued through an abandoned building throws a baby over the rail.
 As it sails to the ground, it seems to build up energy until it’s surrounded in a protective bubble of energy.
 Lightning flashes, its eyes glow blue.
 The building crumbles.

 In the centre of similar carnage, we then meet our protoganist, Ji Oh (Kim Rae-won), on the run from somebody with no memory of who he is.
 His path intersects with seemingly-invincible cop, Ha Neul Ae Gu-reum (Lee Da-hee) and the two try to solve the various mysteries of their lives.

 What follows is either an examination of evolution, a discussion on social and personal memory, a brutal indictment of animal testing in scientific research, a statement on the destructive power of shared humanity, or a fantastic romance.
 Or possibly all of the above.

-Like a lot of Korean dramas, it examines the intersection between religion and science when faced with something new and touches on what I hesitate to call replacement theory (mostly because that is little but the xenophobic rantings of diseased minds).
+Like a lot of Korean dramas, it examines the intersection between religion and science when faced with something new.
 Like The Silent Sea, L.U.C.A is interested in what would happen if we managed to genetically engineer a different kind of human.
 But whereas The Silent Sea leaves the potential aftermath open to our own speculation, L.U.C.A. dives into the filth and swims around in it.